divinhonnappa/terraform-for-cloud/README.md

 ## Terraform-on-cloud-basic-starter
-Simple terraform starter kit to get started with terraform on AWS, Azure and GCP This can be done on Azure and Google cloud for free using the credits provided on both of these platforms.
+Terraform starter kit to get started on any or all 3 major cloud providers AWS, Azure and GCP In terms of cost, this can be done on Azure and Google cloud for free using the credits provided on both of these platforms.
 There will be a very small charge on AWS if testing multiple times